 JPMorgan Chase is canceling the higher fees.
 Though Chase does maintain the second largest ATM network in the nation and about 25 percent of all Chase ATMs are in those states, according to USA Today, people stopped using Chase ATMs if an ATM with lower fees or one in their network was nearby.
 Chase will revert to the standard $3 fee.
 The nationwide average fee at automatic teller machines, according to MSN, was $2.11 in January.
 The city that had the highest fees on average as of November was Seattle, Wash., according to the New York Times, and the city with the lowest ATM fees was Cleveland, Ohio.
 ATM fees have been going up, as financial reform laws have been restricting certain types of fee-assessment practices at banks.

 Fewer people after loan capital

-Though banks are just as willing to lend consumer loans, there are fewer people lining up to apply for them.
+Though banks are just as willing to lend consumer loans, there are fewer people lining up to request them.
 The Federal Reserve has noted looser lending criteria for consumer loans such as credit cards, installment loans and other types of personal loans, but demand has been down for some time, according to the Wall Street Journal.
 If people don’t feel as secure in employment, they are less likely to want to go into debt.
 Interest earnings for major banking institutions has been declining for months, as fewer consumers are interested in going into more debt after the nightmare of the past few years.